Insert objects into an image using inpaint

 Modified pixels

-If you want perfect preservation of the image, then we recommend that you blend the generated image with the input image, using the mask.
-Typically, if the input image resolution is 2K or higher, blending the generated image and input image is required.
+For perfect preservation of the unmasked area, blend the generated image with the original input image using the mask.
+Blending is recommended if your input image resolution is 2K or higher.

 Insert limitation